-As the qualifying body under Neighbourhood Planning legislation, Uppingham Town Council are legally responsible for producing the Plan which must be approved in a public referendum of the town's registered voters.
-This vote will take place in the late autumn of 2013 and be administered by Rutland County Council.
+As the qualifying body under Neighbourhood Planning legislation, Uppingham Town Council is legally responsible for producing the Plan which must be approved in a public referendum of the town's registered voters.
+This vote should take place in 2014 and be administered by Rutland County Council.